rauljmz/DatasourceLocationExtensions/Readme.md

 Add `Sitecore.Kernel.dll` to the lib folder, compile and copy the resulting DLL and config file in your solution.

 ##Usage##
 Sitecore queries will be supported in the datasource location field of components.
 Queries are identified by prepending them with **query:** (just like it happens in field sources).
-You can also use relative paths directly, without creating a query, buy just adding a path that starts with a dot **.** *e.g.* ./global
+You can also use relative paths directly, without creating a query, by just adding a path that starts with a dot **.** *e.g.* ./global

 Relative paths are resolved against the context item at the time of adding the datasource to a component.